READY TO FIND OUT ABOUT THE BEST SWISS WATERFALLS?

 With mossy rocks and a pine forest surrounding it, it truly is a magnificent natural beauty at any time of day.
 According to Jaun lore, you can breathe in its positive energy and healers if you go close enough.

-Berglistüber is a small yet picturesque waterfall with a drop of 140 feet.
+Berglistüber is a small yet picturesque waterfall with a drop of 140 feet (43 meters).
 Although the hike is deemed too risky during the wet season, it brings you behind the water curtain of the falls for a unique inside experience.
 On top of that, you will see a rainbow there most of the time.

-From the picturesque village of Foroglio in the Ticino region of Switzerland, in the southern part of Switzerland, you may access the magnificent Foroglio Waterfall.
-It tumbles down from an almost 300-foot height into the Val Calnegia valley.
+From the picturesque village of Foroglio in the Ticino region, in the southern part of Switzerland, you may access the magnificent Foroglio Waterfall.
+It tumbles down from an almost 300-foot height (91 meters) into the Val Calnegia valley.